simolus3/drift/docs/docs/Dart API/tables.md

 Use `int64()` to store large integers in Dart.
 This will preserve precision in JavaScript-compiled apps.

 !!! note annotate "When to use `int64()`"

-    For most cases, especially non-web apps, the standard `integer()` column suffices.
+ The standard `integer()` column suffices for most cases, especially non-web apps.
-    Only use `int64()` for web apps dealing with values exceeding 2^52.
+ Only use `int64()` for web apps with values exceeding 2^52.
 (1)

-1. This is an absolutly huge number, so you're unlikely to run into this limit in practice.
+1. This is a huge number, so you're unlikely to reach this limit in practice.
 4,503,599,627,370,496 to be exact.
 So unless you're dealing with numbers that large, you can stick with `integer()`.

 ##### Migration to/from `BigInt`

 Drift stores `int` and `BigInt` values in the same column type in sqlite3, so you can switch between the two without a schema migration.

 ##### Supported Backends